-14Note that L_i and W_i do not enter Equation 2 on their own due to the inclusion of the parcel fixed effect, ξ_i .
-Furthermore, Equation 2 does not include the full suite of interaction terms between all three indicator variables due to the fact that interaction terms that only vary across properties are collinear with the parcel fixed effect and by definition $W_i = 1 \Leftrightarrow L_i = 0$.
+14Note that L_i and W_i do not enter (2) on their own due to the inclusion of the parcel fixed effect, ξ_i .
+Furthermore, (2) does not include the full suite of interaction terms between all three indicator variables due to the fact that interaction terms that only vary across properties are collinear with the parcel fixed effect and by definition $W_i = 1 \Leftrightarrow L_i = 0$.
 The terms that remain in the above estimating equation are those that are well-defined and not collinear with the fixed effects.

-$^{^{15}}$ We test the robustness of our main estimates to alternative distance-based sample restrictions.
+15We test the robustness of our main estimates to alternative distance-based sample restrictions in Appendix Table C6.

 16Since we use parcel centroids to determine whether a given property falls within or outside of a leveed area, our leveed area treatment is likely to suffer from measurement error near leveed area boundaries.
 We therefore exclude parcels within a reasonable distance of either side of the boundary.
-The average lot size for parcels either within 5 mi of a leveed area or within leveed areas is 1.52 acres, which corresponds to a square lot size with a diagonal of 0.07 mi of waterbody proximity, it is unnecessary to exclude parcels within a bandwidth of any particular waterbody proximity definition.
+The average lot size for parcels either within 5 mi of a leveed area or within leveed areas is 1.52 acres, which corresponds to a square lot size with a diagonal of 0.07 mi.

-We find suggestive evidence that restricting our estimation sample to parcels within 5 mi of leveed area boundaries, excluding parcels within 0.1 mi of either side of the boundary, successfully mitigates time-varying unobservables.
-We regress the log of sale price on an interaction between the leveed area indicator and indicators for the year of sale, controlling for parcel, levee segment-by-year, and month-of-sample fixed effects using data from years prior to levee construction.
-This regression tests for systematic variation over time across leveed and non-leveed areas within a given levee segment.
+regression tests for systematic variation over time across leveed and non-leveed areas within a given levee segment.
 We successfully reject time-varying differences prior to levee construction between transactions of parcels inside and within 5 mi of future leveed areas: an F-test of joint significance of the coefficients on the interaction terms fails to reject the hypothesis of joint nullity (p-value of 0.19), which suggest that time-varying differences between parcels within leveed areas and within 5 miles of the leveed area boundary are not a substantial concern.

-The model specified in Equation 2 implicitly assumes that spillover effects decay with distance to the leveed waterway, ultimately becoming zero at some distance.
+The model specified in (2) implicitly assumes that spillover effects decay with distance to the leveed waterway, ultimately becoming zero at some distance.
 A common approach in the literature to determining exposure distance is to flexibly fit a curve between pre- and post-event prices and distance, using the crossing point of the two curves to determine exposure (Linden and Rockoff, 2008; Muehlenbachs, Spiller and Timmins, 2015).
 We implement this price gradient approach in Appendix Figure C3 and find suggestive evidence that spillovers are likely outside of leveed areas between 0 and 0.3 mi of the nearest waterway.
 We also follow an alternative approach to defining these proximity-based treatment definitions by estimating the adjacency and spillover effects at 0.1 mi distance bins to empirically determine the point at which exposure to these effects ends and find qualitatively similar results.

-To connect Equation 2 to the exposition of our identification strategy in Section 4.2, consider the correspondence between the coefficients and parcels A, B, and C from Figure 2:
+To connect (2) to the exposition of our identification strategy in Section III.B, consider the correspondence between the coefficients and the change in sale price around level construction fo parcels A, B, and C from Figure 2:

-$$\Delta_t P_A = \alpha_1 + \Delta_t \mu{l(i)t} + \Delta_t \delta_t$$ $$\Delta_t P_B = \alpha_2 + \Delta_t \mu{l(i)t} + \Delta_t \delta_t$$ $$\Delta_t P_C = \Delta_t \mu{l(i)t} + \Delta_t \delta_t$$ where $\Delta_t \mu{l(i)t}$ and $\Delta_t \delta_t$ denote the change in the time-varying fixed effects for each parcel before and after level construction.17 This implies that the two estimators presented in
+$$\Delta_t P_A = \alpha_1 + \Delta_t \mu{l(i)t} + \Delta_t \delta_t$$ $$\Delta_t P_B = \alpha_2 + \Delta_t \mu{l(i)t} + \Delta_t \delta_t$$ $$\Delta_t P_C = \Delta_t \mu{l(i)t} + \Delta_t \delta_t$$ where $\Delta_t \mu{l(i)t}$ and $\Delta_t \delta_t$ denote the change in the time-varying fixed effects for each parcel before and after levee construction.17 This implies that the two estimators presented in Section III.B are as follows: